Academic Assessment at Washburn University

 Morgan Hall with flowers in bloom

-USLOs will be assessed in the relevant general education courses, and using one other measure:
+These USLOs will be assessed in the relevant general education courses and one other university-wide measure:

 Assessment Grant